tailsdotcom/dbtease/README.md

 ## Roadmap

 - initially all schema (node) details are configured directly (and not introspected).
 Eventually this should probably introspected.
+- need to deal with snapshots explicitly at some point - probably the end of the process.

 ## CLI reference